 • Collagen powder

-• Zinc and magnesium (for gut lining support)
+• Zinc and magnesium (support gut lining integrity)

-Always consult a healthcare provider before starting supplements.
+⚠️ Always consult a healthcare professional before starting any supplement.

-• Here’s a simple gut healing protocol you can follow:
+Here is a simple, practical gut-healing protocol you can follow:

 Step 1: Remove